edgexfoundry/edgex-docs/docs_src/microservices/application/AppFunctionContextAPI.md

 ```

 ## Context Storage
 The context API exposes a map-like interface that can be used to store custom data specific to a given pipeline execution.
 This data is persisted for retry if needed.
 Currently only strings are supported, and keys are treated as case-insensitive.

+There following values are seeded into the Context Storage when an Event is received:

+- Profile Name (key to retrieve value is `interfaces.PROFILENAME`)
+- Device Name  (key to retrieve value is `interfaces.DEVICENAME `)
+- Source Name  (key to retrieve value is `interfaces.SOURCENAME  `)
+- Received Topic  (key to retrieve value is `interfaces.RECEIVEDTOPIC   `)

+!!! note
+    Received Topic only available when the message was received from the Edgex MessageBus or External MQTT triggers.

 Storage can be accessed using the following methods:

 ### AddValue()
 `AddValue(key string, value string)` stores a value for access within a pipeline execution